sailkit/sailkit/docs/src/lib/docs/components/head.md

   // Optional: Override specific theme properties styles={{
     components: {
+      button: {
-      button: 'background-color="#ff0000"' // This will override the theme's button color }
+        backgroundColor: "#ff0000" // This will override the theme's button color },
+      text: {
+        fontSize: "18px" // This will override the theme's text font size }
+    }
   }}
 />